BosqueLanguage/BosqueCore/docs/language/expressions.md

 const c1: Int = 1i;
 const c2: Int = 2i + Ns::c1;

-Ns::c1 //1i and is a literal expression
+Ns::c1 %%1i and is a literal expression
-Ns::c2 //3i but not a literal expression
+Ns::c2 %%3i but not a literal expression
 ```

 ## Member Constants
+-- In Progress --
 Constant values can be declared in Object-Oriented scopes as well (see [types](types.md)).
 These constants can be used in expressions with the syntax `<typename>::<constant>` and, when they refer to `literal` values they are then valid `literal` expressions as well (so can be used in switch statements etc.).

 In contrast to many languages `const` declarations are dynamically resolved.
 Thus, any subtype will also have access to the `const` declarations of the supertype.
 This allows for a more flexible and natural way to define common constants for a set of types.